Plitvice Vs. Krka – Krka National Park Or Plitvice

 Croatia Travel Blog_Plitvice Lakes Or Krka National Park_Which To Choose

-The best answer I can give to picking between Krka National Park or Plitvice Lakes National Park is simple.
+The best answer I can give to choosing between Krka National Park and Plitvice Lakes National Park is simple.
 Don’t.

-I urge you to try to find the time and go to both.
-Okay, I know most of you are short on time, so here goes; if you’re mostly staying on the coast, head to Krka Waterfalls.
+I urge you to find the time to go to both.
+Okay, I know most of you are short on time, so here goes: if you’re mostly staying on the coast, head to Krka Waterfalls.
 If you land in Zagreb, go to Plitvice on the way to the coast.

 Both parks are genuinely stunning, and while Plitvice is much larger and some say more beautiful, that is not the only factor.